 Are your job postings causing your company to miss out on the best candidates?
-Would you like to know how to write better job postings – the kind that help your company stand out from the competition?
+Would you like to know how to write a great job posting – the kind that helps your company stand out from the competition?

 To attract top talent, it’s vital you make your job postings and descriptions concise, yet as interesting as possible.
 This is important in any economy, but it’s even more critical in a tight labor market.

 Just as you’re reviewing tens or hundreds of résumés, each applicant is probably reviewing about as many companies and job openings.
 And your job postings and descriptions are a determining factor with candidates when they’re deciding who they’ll apply with.